FuyukiSakura/DeepL-Mobile/README.md

 ## FAQ

-Q: Isn't this just another rip-off from DeepL?
+- Isn't this just another rip-off from DeepL?

-A: No, the app does not contain any component that makes money for me.
+> No, the app does not contain any component that makes money for me.

-Q: Why should I trust you?
+- Why should I trust you?

-A: If you don't trust me, trust the code!
+> If you don't trust me, trust the code!

-Q: This sounds too good.
+- This sounds too good.
 Why would you do this?

-A: I created the app purely for myself such that I can benefit from DeepL on my phone.
+> I created the app purely for myself such that I can benefit from DeepL on my phone.
 It doesn't make sense to rip myself off at all!